trb-a/cumalis-lisp/README.md

 [Revised7 Report on the Algorithmic Language Scheme](https://github.com/johnwcowan/r7rs-spec/blob/errata/spec/r7rs.pdf)

 ## Limitations

-  - About number:
+### About number
   * Only integer and real number is supported.
 Complex / fraction number is not implemented.
   * Standard library (scheme complex) is not implemented.
   * 1.0 and 1 is same value. (like Javascript's number primitive).
   * "exact" means Number.isSafeInteger is true in Javascript.
     - "exact" procedure trys to convert float numbers to safe-integer.
 It raises an error if it fails.
     - "inexact" procedure does nothing than returning the given value.
   * In S-expressions, hexadecimal, octal, binary literals can't have digits.
-  - Limited syntax-rules support:
-    * Only lists are supported for now.
-No vector rules.
-    * Only flat patterns are supported.
-No nested patterns.
+### About syntax-rules
-    * Improper list patterns are not supported.
+  * Pattern with vectors is not supported.
+### About procedure call
+  * Procedure call must be a proper list.
+The last cdr of procedure call will be ignored.
+  * Defining syntax-rules pattern to call procedure with improper list raises syntax-error.
-  - About environment:
+### About environment
   * (scheme base) library is imported by default. importing "(scheme base)" is just ignored.
   * (scheme base) is imported by default even if (environment) (null-environment) (scheme-report-environment 5).
   * (environment) doesn't make "immutable binding".
-  - Limited support for importing / exporting libraries:
+### About library
   * "import" can only import built-in libraries at the top-level.
   * Importing with "only" "except" "prefix" "rename" is not supported.
   * "define-library" "cond-expand" "include" and "include-cli" are not implemented.
-      (But you can define your own "built-in" procedures and libraries.)
+But you can define your own "built-in" procedures and libraries.
-  - About Strings:
+### About String
   * (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
-  - About file library:
+### About file library
   * char-ready? u8-ready? raise errors for file ports.
 Because Node.js doesn't seem to have any ftell(3) equivalent.
   * read-char read-line etc. may block until complete reading.

 ## Notes